 A school building group with spaces for education and leisure (Wright)

 In principle, the center of a city is the economic, political and social heart.
-In my opinion, people go to the center to for work, for leisure, and sometimes for no reason at all, but the center is more than a space.
+At least it is now… In my opinion, people go to the center to for work, for leisure, and sometimes for no reason at all, but the center is more than a space.
 It is a representative icon – visually, and conceptually – and a nucleus in which the culture of the city is built around, representing the ideals of its dwellers.
 Howard placed a garden at the heart of his city, presumably wanting the beauty of trees and flowers in constant sight, a simulation of the country-magnet’s appeal of fresh air, lush greenery and tranquility.
 Placing a multi-level subterrenean railway station in the center and saying “there is no reason for putting it anywhere else” (LeCorbusier, 1929, p.
 340) seems to have prioritized efficiency over everything else, wanting to give people the means to be physically mobile, while optimizing the usage of space in the expensive city center.
 Wright’s ideals of decentralization and socialist-like ideas are reflected in his city center – a statement saying, ‘the provision of education is the hallmark of this city’.

+18/20

 12) Wright was an advocate of democracy, building his decentralized model according to the hope that society would consist of “many units free in themselves built up high in the quality of individuality, functioning together in freedom” (Wright, 1932, p.
 32).
 Wright further explains three fundamental human rights: social currency, the right to own land, and the right to ideas.
 Wright then declares that “public utilities are concentrated in the hands of the state and county government as are matters of administration, patrol, fire, post, banking, license and record, making politics a vital matter to everyone in the new city instead of the old case where hopeless indifference makes “politics” a grafter’s profession” (Wright, 1935, p.
 347).
 All these hints suggest a socialistic government or at least one that is in charge of allocating the resources of the people, while the people reserve their ownership of their work, their property and their ideas.
 Given that the idea for Broadacre was born of disgust for the industrial city of his day, as seen in his savage and systematic dismantling of this manifestation of capitalism, in the first half of The Disappearing City, I think Wright would be a strong disbeliever in capitalism, although he acknowledges its products of technology.